swax/NAISYS/docs/005-multi-machine-redux.md

   Runners A           Runners B
 ```

 Federation moves to the hub level.
 Each hub is authoritative for its runners.
-Hubs sync with each other, reusing the existing sync/catch-up protocol that currently operates between runners and hubs.
-This is cleaner than the old model where runners synced through hubs.
+Hubs would sync with each other using a purpose-built protocol.
+The old runner-to-hub sync code was deleted rather than relocated (see Decision 10).

-**Not in scope for initial migration.** The sync code moves from runner to hub level, preserved for future hub-to-hub use.
+**Not in scope for initial migration.** Interhub Socket.IO namespaces and connection scaffolding have been created (`interhubServer.ts`, `interhubClient.ts`, `interhubConnection.ts`), but no sync protocol is implemented yet.

 ---